KARAN-D05/TopoCore/README.md

 > Status: Exploratory research project.
-The architecture is under active conceptual development and is not yet a complete processor implementation.
+The architecture is under conceptual development and is not yet a complete processor implementation.

 # TopoCore